jasPerSh122902/The-link-list/Link-list/Link-list/Documention.md

 $Type% : Tempate T

 List is a holder for the nodes.
+And it works like a array.

 $Name$ :  List()
 + Description : Is a baic contructor for the Listclass.
 * Visualibility : public

 $Name$ :  List(const List<T>* otherList)
-+ Description : Is a baic contructor for the List class that takes in a Lother list.
++ Description : Is a contructor for the List class that takes in aother list.
 * Visualibility : public

 $Name$ :  ~List()